SoaringMoon/WaifuNetwork/Archive/Threads/Proto1 All Parts.md

 >>6500
 Considering CNC is also used heavily for making wood parts I was wondering if there would be any use for wood as a material in building.
 >>6501
 Copper would conduct heat better.
-This would also be interesting for discussion about using the heat generated from batteries, processors, any and all electronics in order to warm the robowaifu up. [spoiler]After all you'd especially want the pussy to be warm, so conserving at least some of this heat and reusing it would be smart[/spoiler]
+This would also be interesting for discussion about using the heat generated from batteries, processors, any and all electronics in order to warm the robowaifu up. %%After all you'd especially want the pussy to be warm, so conserving at least some of this heat and reusing it would be smart%%

 # 19
 >>6508